RichardKruemmel/RichardKruemmel/README.md

 <h1 align="center">Hi 👋, I'm Richard</h1>
-<h4 align="center">I’m an aspiring software engineer and dedicated student at CODE University in Berlin, constantly refining my development skills. 🎓💻
+<h4 align="center">I'm a software engineer with a Bachelor of Science in Software Engineering from CODE University in Berlin. 🎓💻

-I’m deeply immersed in the full-stack universe, with a keen focus on Typescript, React, and Python.
-My toolkit also includes React Native for mobile development and FastAPI for backend development.
-My expertise doesn’t end there — I’m also navigating the skies of cloud services (AWS, GCP, Azure, and Digital Ocean) and orchestrating CI/CD pipelines using fastlane and GitHub Actions.
+I'm deeply immersed in the full-stack universe, with a keen focus on TypeScript, React, and Python.
+My toolkit also includes React Native and Expo for mobile development, and FastAPI for backend development.
+My expertise doesn't end there—I navigate the skies of cloud services (AWS, GCP, Azure, and Digital Ocean) and orchestrate CI/CD pipelines using Fastlane and GitHub Actions.

-Currently, I’m fascinated by the potential of Large Language Models (LLMs) and dedicating my time to exploring and innovating in this space. 🤖🚀
+I previously worked as a full-stack engineer at Langfuse (YC), where I contributed using the T3 stack and Shadcn UI components.
+Now, I'm part of the team at Hivemind, revolutionizing education with Large Language Models (LLMs). 🤖🚀 At Hivemind, I'm focusing on mobile development with Expo and React Native.

-Beyond the code, I contribute to open-source projects, fueling my passion for collaborative innovation.
-I’m also intrigued by the interplay of technology and politics, engaging in civic tech initiatives.
+In my off time, I continue to contribute as the tech lead for FaceTheFacts.
+Supported by PrototypeFund and Wikimedia, we're democratizing information about German politics by aggregating data and presenting it through a user-friendly mobile app.

-As the tech lead for FaceTheFacts, I’m part of a team supported by PrototypeFund and Wikimedia.
-We’re democratizing information about German politics by aggregating data and presenting it through a user-friendly mobile app.
+Beyond code, I fuel my passion for collaborative innovation by contributing to open-source projects.
+I'm also intrigued by the interplay of technology and politics, engaging in civic tech initiatives.

-Let’s connect and build something meaningful together in this vast digital landscape. 🌟</h4>
+Let's connect and build something meaningful together in this vast digital landscape. 🌟</h4>
 <h1></h1>
 <p align="left"> <img src="https://komarev.com/ghpvc/?username=richardkruemmel&label=Profile%20views&color=0e75b6&style=plastic" alt="richardkruemmel" /> </p>

-- 🔭 I’m currently working on [FaceTheFacts](https://github.com/FaceTheFacts)
+- 🔭 I’m currently working on [Hivemind](https://gethivemind.app/) and [FaceTheFacts](https://github.com/FaceTheFacts)

-- 🌱 I’m currently learning about **Langchain, LLamaIndex, Vector Databases and Ray**
+- 🌱 I’m currently learning about **Personalized Learning**

 - 💬 Ask me about **Typescript, React, React Native, Python and FastAPI**